-ViewUseColour()

-This function can be used to force the display to use black and white only, or to use the colour set in the Colour dialog or by the Colour () command.
+ViewUseColour() This function can be used to force the display to use black and white only, or to use the colours set in the Colour dialog or by the Colour() command.
+Func ViewUseColour({use%}); uses If present a value of 0 forces Spike? to display all windows in black and white

-Func ViewUseColour({use%});

-use% If present, a value of 0 forces Spike2 to display all windows in black and white.
+- use% If present, a value of 0 forces Spike2 to display all windows in black and white.
 Any other value allows the use of colour.
-If omitted, no change is made.

-Returns The current state as 1 if colour is in use, 0 if black and white is used.
+If omitted, no change is made. - Returns The current state as 1 if colour is in use, 0 if black and white is used.